makersacademy/rps-challenge/README.md

 - You can then click on `Next Round` to keep playing
 - You can reset the game by clicking `Reset game` on the `/play` page

+*Test frameworks*

+- Rspec, Capybara
+- To run the tests type in `rspec` into the terminal.
+The unit tests are stored in the `spec` folder, while the feature tests are stored in `spec/features`.

 *Program design*

-- Test frameworks: Rspec, Capybara
 - Web app framework: Sinatra
 - Programming language: Ruby